XavierGeerinck/Algorithms/datastructures/trees_red_black.md

         * Right Rotate G and Switch colors P and G
         * Left Right Case \(P is left child of G and N is right child of P\)
         * Left Rotate P --&gt; Back to the Left Left case
+    3. N is root, set color to black

 | **Left Left Case** | **Left Right Case** |
 | --- | --- |